Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] `None`
 - [ ] `False`

 #### Q143.
-Suppose you want to double-check if two matrices can be multipled using NumPy for debugging purposes.
-How would you complete this code fragment by filling in the blanks with the appropiate variables?
+Suppose you want to double-check if two matrices can be multiplied using NumPy for debugging purposes.
+How would you complete this code fragment by filling in the blanks with the appropriate variables?

 ```python
 import numpy as np